mhromylo/VMinception/README.md

-Training to work with Docker
+Training to work with Docker on virtual mashine: create a small docker network with separate containers for NginX, Wordpress and MariaDB